hfridholm/crypto/NOTES.md

 - add quiet/silent argument to the utilities, and output messages
 - write good README.md
 - fix makefile
+- hide structure of skey and pkey
+- add errno to rsa.h
+- memory check in rsa

 ## Must
 - keygen generates keys that always work with each other!